JGCRI/CEDS/README.md

 If you plan to use the CEDS data system for a research project you are encouraged to contact [Steve Smith](mailto:ssmith@pnnl.gov) so that we can coordinate with any on-going work on the CEDS system and make sure we are not duplicating effort.
 CEDS is research software, and we will be happy to help and make sure that you are able to make the best possible use of this system.

 CEDS has only been possible through the participation of many collaborators.
-Our **collaboration policy** is that collaborators who contribute data used in CEDS updates will be included as authors on the journal paper that describes the next CEDS major release.
-We particularly encourage contributions of updated emission information from countries or sectors not well represented in the datasets currently used in CEDS.
+Our **collaboration policy** is that collaborators who contribute data used in CEDS updates will be included as co-authors on the journal paper that describes the next CEDS major release.
+We particularly encourage contributions of updated emission information from countries or sectors not well represented in the data currently used in CEDS.

 # Journal Papers
 [Hoesly et al, Historical (1750–2014) anthropogenic emissions of reactive gases and aerosols from the Community Emissions Data System (CEDS). ](https://www.geosci-model-dev.net/11/369/2018/gmd-11-369-2018.html) _Geosci.
 Model Dev._ 11, 369-408, 2018a.